 Tumour stage: when tumours start to form clinically, histopathology shows a much denser dermal infiltrate (figure 4).
 There may be no exocytosis of lymphocytes in this stage.
 Transformation to large cells may occur (figure 5).

 There are numerous clinical and histopathological variants of mycosis fungoides including a folliculotropic variant (figure 6), a granulomatous variant (granulomatous slack skin syndrome), and variants that mimic common dermatoses such as pigmented purpuric dermatitis and vitiligo.

-In challenging cases it can be useful to prove the presence of a clonal proliferation of T cells in order to make the diagnosis.
-This can be done with immunohistochemistry and T cell gene rearrangement studies.
+In challenging cases it can be useful to prove the presence of clonal proliferation of T-cells to make the diagnosis.
+This can be done with immunohistochemistry and T-cell gene rearrangement studies.

-Immunohistochemistry: Mycosis fungoides usually shows a predominance of CD4+ T cells with fewer CD8+ cells (though CD8 variants do exist).
+Immunohistochemistry: Mycosis fungoides usually shows a predominance of CD4+ T -ells with fewer CD8+ cells (though CD8 variants do exist).
 The ratio of CD4/CD8 can be assessed and if there is restriction of one type this would indicate evidence of clonality.
-CD4 can also be useful to highlight the degree of T cell infiltration in to the epidermis.
-Clonal T cells also often lose T-cell marker; malignant T cells a sometimes negative for CD7 and CD5.
+CD4 can also be useful to highlight the degree of T-cell infiltration into the epidermis.
+Clonal T cells also often lose T-cell marker; malignant T-cells a sometimes negative for CD7 and CD5.

 Other diagnoses to be considered include:

 - Dermatoses psoriasis, eczema and lichenoid dermatoses can all mimic mycosis fungoides.
 Sometimes multiple biopsies, careful clinical correlation, and special studies are needed to secure the diagnosis of mycosis fungoides